skolson/KmpIO/ReadMe.md

       ZipFile(File("anything.zip").use { zip ->
           // zip.map is a map keyed by name of all ZipEntry instances
-          // zip.entries is the map values as a List zip.bufferSize = 8096 // default is 4K, used during reading entry content
+          // zip.entries is the map values as a List zip.entries
-          /*
-           override defaults in the ZipFile here, like: isZip64 = true
-              comment = "Whatever text you want stored at the end of the ZipFile as a File level comment.
-See the Zip spec." parser = { it -> ZipExtraParser(it) }   // Can pass a subclass of default ZipExtraParser if desired, argument is a
-                                                      // ZipDirectoryCommon instance which is either a ZipDirectoryRecord or a ZipLocalRecord
-           */
-          zip.entries
             .filter { it.name.contains(".txt"}
             .apply {